- Events and Programs

 Spring Creek Recreation & Amenities

 The Association owns and maintains a variety of recreational amenities for your use.
 These amenities include the Spring Creek Golf Course, Horse Palace, Marina, Trap & Skeet, Shooting Range, Campground, and several sports fields.
 Access to all SCA Amenities requires a homeowner access card (available for purchase) or PIN.
 All properties must be in good standing with the SCA to avoid any holds.
-For more information, please visit our website
+For more information, please visit our website.

 Weather & Roads

 All SCA Parkways and secondary roads are maintained by the Association road department.
 Operators from this crew perform snow removal during the winter and routine maintenance projects throughout the construction season, culminating in the August “Chip Seal” project.
 For our snow removal policy, please review the information in your packet.
+As a reminder, please do not push snow across or on the road from your property.
+Report a road issue HERE or by calling the Association at 775-753-6295 option 5.

 Please be advised that there are restrictions in some area Tracts that DO NOT allow livestock or horses.
 Please read your Tract DORs for these and any other restrictions.